As2angara/RoyalKennelClub/README.md

 * Sign up for events, and shows
 * Display the list of events, their hosts, and contestants of certain shows

+##Development
+The tech stack for this project include the following:
+* Angular for the client side web portal
+* Spring/SpringBoot for the server side, and RESTful Services
+* JDBC to connect the MySQL database
+* Heroku foe deploying both the client and server side applications
+* Mac OS as the development environment

 ## User Interfaces
 The layout of the main user profile was created with common design features in mind.
-A top container featuring all the important user information. and a grid layout container below showcasing the various dog contestants in the user's roster.
+A top container featuring all the important user information and a grid layout container below showcasing the various dog contestants in the user's roster.

 The  main inputs in this interface include a vertical ellipse giving the user options for editing, deleting and viewing.